 There are several main procedures offered in cosmetic dentistry, and they include:

-These are thin shells that are created to mimic the appearance and physical properties of a tooth, and are used to cover the front of the teeth to strengthen damaged enamel, smooth out rough surfaces, cover gaps and modify the overall shape of a tooth.
+Dental Veneers are thin shells that are created to mimic the appearance and physical properties of a tooth, and are used to cover the front of the teeth to strengthen damaged enamel, smooth out rough surfaces, cover gaps and modify the overall shape of a tooth.
 The common materials used are porcelain and composite resin.
 Porcelain requires the teeth to be shaved down slightly, around 0.5 mm, before they are bonded to the front of the teeth.

 They can chip if you chew very hard foods or bite your nails, but they look very natural and can last up to 15 years with proper care.
 Resin won’t last as long and doesn’t look quite as natural, but it is a cheaper option and the procedure can be done in a single day.
 Resin can also be repaired if damaged, unlike porcelain which has to be reapplied.
 Smile by Design are renown for fitting some of the best dental veneers in Sydney.

 A crown or a cap is used to cover the outside of a tooth that has been damaged or broken.
 They can fill in a gap in the tooth, an inlay, or can cover a significant portion of it, called an onlay.
 Crowns can be made from metal, porcelain or a combination of the two.
 Porcelain is the preferred material as it looks more natural.